*Two-year deal for full episodes of Discovery shows

-* Discovery's first major release of long-form Web content
+*First major release of Discovery long-form content on Web

 By Paul Thomasch